 Amazon's Kindle gets most of the credit for its dominance in retail ebook sales.
 Sixty-five percent of all ebook sales published by traditional publishers were purchased through the Amazon Kindle store in 2015.
 Amazon's only real competitors are the Apple iBooks store, the Barnes & Noble Nook store, the Kobo Book store, and Google Play.

-Despite its complete dominance of Internet e-commerce book sales and digital ebooks, Amazon's customer-centric founder Jeff Bezos hasn't been content with its non-physical success in book retailing.
+Despite its complete dominance of internet e-commerce book sales and digital ebooks, Amazon's customer-centric founder Jeff Bezos hasn't been content with its non-physical success in book retailing.

-The grand opening of the first Amazon physical bookstore took place in at the company's headquarters located in Seattle, Washington in 2015.
+The grand opening of the first Amazon physical bookstore took place at the company's headquarters located in Seattle, Washington in 2015.
 If the endeavor proves to be successful over the long haul, it's conceivable that Amazon will also lay claim to the title of "World's Largest U.S. Retail Bookstore Chain."

 By the Numbers